eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

 **Step 9.
-Style the Parks and Open Spaces layer by numeric values**

-Paste the code snippet down below before the following line of code (line 73, more or less)
+Paste the code snippet down below before the following line of code (line 73, more or less)**

  ```javascript
 var map = new Map({